hoonman/crucifers/README.md

 **Desc:** Heletha's blood forged into a sword.
 Its reeking smell is a reminder of the slaughter that the blade is responsible for.
 * [x] **Hemorrhage:** Enemies bleed uncontrollably upon hitting them.
 * [x] **Visceral Strike:** Release a violent strike in the form of a black wave.
+* [ ] **Liquify:** shakal's blood form.
+Once liquified, shakal seeps into the user's body and increases speed and strength.
+If user does not get any kills during the duration of liquify, the blade begins to consume the user, clawing its way out of the body.
+If user gets at least 8 kills during liquify, shakal returns to its blade form and liquify can be used again.
 * [ ] **Salvage:** gain strength and speed from idling for a kill
 * [x] **Scrutinize:** apply slowness, mining fatigue, nausea, blindness, night vision, hunger, weakness, glowing (red), bad luck, slow falling (or stationary), darkness(could use if i update my game) for hostile enemies in 8 block radius
 * [x] **Exsanguinate:** leech health from enemies in a 10 block radius